koka-lang/madoko/support/madoko-local/readme.md

 # Usage

-Simply run the `madoko-local` program inside the directory that you would like to access.
-Everything in that directory, and all its sub-directories will be accessible to Madoko:
+Simply run the `madoko-local` program with the directory that you would like to access as an argument.
+Everything in that directory, and all its sub-directories will be accessible to Madoko.
+Here we run it with access to the current directory:
 ```
-> madoko-local
+> madoko-local .
 listening on          : http://localhost
 connecting securely to: https://www.madoko.net
 serving files under   : C:\Users\dknuth\docs